Panasonic Leica Summilux 15mm f/1.7 review

 Bokeh

-At full aperture, it is still possible to get a relatively blurred background with this lens
+At full aperture, it is still possible to get a relatively blurred background with this lens.

 Distortion

-The distortion is very strong, so you’ll lose a lot of edges after correcting.
-Nevertheless, the overall image quality remains good enough in many cases.
+Distortion is very strong, so you will lose quite a bit around the edges after correction.
+Even so, the overall image quality remains good enough in many situations.

 Vignetting